-Before creation the omnipotent and omniscient creator knew what the condition of humanity would be.
+Before creation, the omnipotent and omniscient creator knew what the condition of humanity would be.
 Before God created the universe, he knew that humanity would fall into sin and be estranged from him.
-Clearly, God was not surprised by our sin, and had made plans to deal with it before creation.
+Clearly, God was not surprised by our sin and had made plans to deal with it before creation.
 1 Peter 1:20 says that our redemption was through the blood of Jesus who “was chosen before the creation of the world”.
 In some fashion that is not clear to us, God’s plan for creation included the redemption of sinful humanity.
 That we have fallen into sin was not a tragedy.
 Rather it is an integral part of God’s plan.

 But just how our fall was written into God’s plan is a question that engenders much debate.
 And how one answers that question revolves around how one understands the sovereignty of God.
 Does God’s sovereignty require that everything that happens be according to his explicit command, or decree?
-Or can God be sovereign even while allowing a part of his creation to act in a somewhat autonomous way.
+Or can God be sovereign even while allowing a part of his creation to act in a somewhat autonomous way?
 In other words, does everything that happens, happen according to God’s direct, or indirect, will.
-Or does God permit some things to happen in order to grant free will to humanity.
+Or does God permit some things to happen in order to grant free will to humanity?

 Responsibility for Sin

-If you hold that everything happens, whether directly or indirectly, in accordance with God’s will, then the logical conclusion is that humanity’s sin, and subsequent fall, was decreed by God.
+If you hold that everything happens, whether directly or indirectly, in accordance with God’s will, then the logical conclusion is that humanity’s sin, and subsequent fall, were decreed by God.
 This really makes God responsible for our sin.
 But that seems incompatible with James 1:13 where it is said that God is not tempted by evil and tempts no one.
 It also seems contrary to the goodness of God’s nature.

 The alternative is that in giving limited free will to humanity, he permits us to disobey him.
 This transfers the responsibility for sin to humanity and maintains the integrity of God’s nature as good and loving.
-Clearly the Scripture overwhelmingly places the responsibility for sin at the feet of humanity, so this approach seems preferable to me.
+Clearly, the Scripture overwhelmingly places the responsibility for sin at the feet of humanity, so this approach seems preferable to me.

 Sin as Our Adversary

-Our sin nature is not just a part of us.
+Our sinful nature is not just a part of us.
 The Scripture pictures sin as being in conflict with us.
 Genesis 4:7 presents a very interesting picture of sin.
 As God counsels Cain prior to killing his brother, he tells him that “if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it“.
 Sin is pictured here as an outside force seeking Cain’s destruction.
 A force that he is told to rule over, to keep in check.

 In Romans 7:14-25, Paul talks about an internal battle with sin, with sin forcing him to act contrary to his desires.
-And then in Romans 8:5 he says that “Those who live according to the flesh [sin] have their minds set on what the flesh [sin] desires; but those who live in accordance with the Spirit have their minds set on what the Spirit desires“.
+And then in Romans 8:5, he says that “Those who live according to the flesh [sin] have their minds set on what the flesh [sin] desires; but those who live in accordance with the Spirit have their minds set on what the Spirit desires“.
 My mind can be set on what sin desires, or on what the Holy Spirit desires.
-As a believer, whose will has been freed to seek and serve God, I can control the sin nature within me, obeying God instead.
+As a believer, whose will has been freed to seek and serve God, I can control the sinful nature within me, obeying God instead.

 Transmission of the Sin Nature

-Just how this sin nature is passed down from parent to child is unknown.
+Just how this sinful nature is passed down from parent to child is unknown.
 Is it somehow contained in the DNA?
 Is there a non-corporeal part of humanity, the soul, that is also passed from parent to child?
 Or is it simply imputed to each of us at birth, or before?
 All of these views have been held, and still are.
-But the Scripture is silent on the issue, and so nothing definitive can be said in regards to how we inherit a sin nature from Adam.
+But the Scripture is silent on the issue, and so nothing definitive can be said in regards to how we inherit a sinful nature from Adam.